TheKingsident/notion_clone/README.md

 # Notion Clone

 Welcome to the Notion Clone repository!
-This project is a fully functional clone of Notion, designed to showcase a application built with cutting-edge technologies.
+This project is a fully functional clone of Notion, designed to showcase a modern day application built with cutting-edge technologies.
 The application supports real-time collaboration, authentication, document management, and more.
 The project is deployed on Vercel and is accessible [here](https://notion-clone-two-alpha.vercel.app/).

 ## Table of Contents